meilisearch/specifications/text/0046-404-405-http-error-code.md

 #### 404 Code

-The API must return a `404` error code when the resource does not exist or when the url used does not allow to reach a resource.
+The API must return a `404` error code when the resource does not exist or when the URL used does not allow to reach a resource.

-E.g. Asking for an inexistent ressource.
+E.g. asking for an inexistent resource.

 **GET `/indexes/:index_uid/documents/2`**

-In that case, the response body contain a `document_not_found` errorCode.
+In that case, the response body contains a `document_not_found` errorCode.

 E.g.